lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * If no eligible Rule is found, then the header MUST be sent without compression (but may require the use of the SCHC F/R process).

 * Sending: If an eligible Rule is found, the Rule ID is sent to the other end followed by the Compression Residue (which could be empty) and directly followed by the payload.
 The Compression Residue is the concatenation of the Compression Residues for each field according to the CDAs for that Rule.
-The way the Rule ID is sent depends on the specific underlying LPWAN technology.
+The way the Rule ID is sent depends on the Profile.
 For example, it can be either included in an L2 header or sent in the first byte of the L2 payload. (see {{Fig-FormatPckt}}).
-This process will be specified in the LPWAN technology-specific document and is out of the scope of the present document.
+This process will be specified in the Profile and is out of the scope of the present document.
 On LPWAN technologies that are byte-oriented, the compressed header concatenated with the original packet payload is padded to a multiple of 8 bits, if needed.
 See {{Padding}} for details.

 * Decompression: When doing decompression, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the DevIID and the Rule ID.
 On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.